-The first time I heard about Mitcher’s was from Billions, the TV show.
-Apparently Mitcher’s sponsors the show, and as a result the cast gets a fresh bottle in their dressing room at the beginning of filming for the season.
+The first time I heard about Michter’s was from Billions, the TV show.
+Apparently Michter’s sponsors the show, and as a result the cast gets a fresh bottle in their dressing room at the beginning of filming for the season.
 I’d seen it on the shelves before, but this new trivia was enough to pique my curiosity and actually pick up a bottle to try for myself.

 There’s very little information about the production of this spirit, but some things we can infer from the packaging.